martinatjie/playground/README.md

 - write your own programming language
 - create an OS
 - greeting card app
-- visual studio extension to assist with error handling
+- visual studio extension to assist with proper exception handling norms
 - logic tests creator app
 - teams urgency sentiment checker that can turn off Teams for an X nr of minutes for focus time unless an urgent message comes through.
 Also warns you if you open Teams again too early and break your focus cycle.
 - an app that uses yield return so that you can determine when you can buy/afford what on your budget